Degree Fields

 Licensing is required to practice as a dentist.
 In most States, licensure requires passing written and practical examinations in addition to having a degree from an accredited dental school.
 Candidates may fulfill the written part of the State licensing requirements by passing the National Board Dental Examinations.
 Individual States or regional testing agencies administer the written or practical examinations.

-In 2006, 17 States licensed or certified dentists who intended to practice in a specialty area.
+Individuals can be licensed to practice any of the 9 recognized specialties in all 50 States and the District of Columbia.
 Requirements include 2 to 4 years of postgraduate education and, in some cases, the completion of a special State examination.
+A postgraduate residency term also may be required, usually lasting up to 2 years.
 Most State licenses permit dentists to engage in both general and specialized practice.

 Other Qualifications